 - Stay patient.
 They may not change their mind immediately.
 Continue offering support and noting the importance of seeking treatment in a loving, positive way.

 - Offer to help.
 Sometimes seeking treatment may feel overwhelming.
 Offer to help them find and make an appointment with a mental health professional.

 Resources for help

 The following resources are available to help people with schizophrenia:

-- Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline (1-800-662-4357): Information and treatment referrals for mental health and substance use disorders offered 24/7.
+- Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline (1-800-662-4357).
+Information and treatment referrals for mental health and substance use disorders are offered 24/7.

-- Schizophrenia and Related Disorders Alliance of America (SARDAA): Offers support, information, and other resources for people with schizophrenia and their loved ones.
+- Schizophrenia and Psychosis Action Alliance (SCZ Action), formerly the Schizophrenia and Related Disorders Alliance of America (SARDAA).
+SCZ Action offers support, information, and other resources for people with schizophrenia and their loved ones.

 If you or a loved one is experiencing a mental health emergency, it’s important that care is given as soon as possible.
 In this situation, dial 911.